ajlewis810/Andrew-Lewis-Portfolio/P1:Cepheid_Variable_Analysis/README.md

 ## Acknowledgments
 Special thanks to the UCLA Astro 180 Laboratory for providing the instrumentation and support needed for this project.

-In particular Professor: Dr. Pradip Gatkine
-Teaching assistants: Nicholas Ferraro and Aidan Gibbs Group Members: Osmin Caceres and Ian Keyes
+In particular:  Professor: Dr. Pradip Gatkine, Teaching assistants: Nicholas Ferraro and Aidan Gibbs, Group Members: Osmin Caceres and Ian Keyes